There's no trick to treating

 These laundry stain removal tips can help:

-- Wash the garment in the warmest water safe for the fabric.
+- Wash the garment in the warmest water you can - remember to read the care tag.

 If part of your ghostly complexion should end up on your costume, remain calm.
 These laundry stain removal tips can help remove makeup from clothes: